ballerburg9005/android-tvbox-2-linux-pc-and-server/notes-and-scribbles/configuring-distribution.md

 When using Youtube or Facebook, wiggling the mouse around can cause as much as an additional 80% CPU load.
 Some mice have a 10x worse performance impact than others.
 On mini-keyboard trackpads you can reduce the polling rate very low, and hence save some CPU, because they are either way clunky to use it makes no real difference.
 Usbhid.mousepoll=10 e.g. add the following to config.ini (for Coreelec) usbopts='usbhid.mousepoll=10'

+* This is a nice idea, but unfortunately there is a known bug in the kernel and no one is willing to fix it since 10 years.